True (Avicii album): Critical reception

 True received generally positive reviews.
-At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 69, based on seven reviews, which indicates "generally positive reviews".
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 69, based on seven reviews, which indicates "generally favorable reviews".

 Philip Sherburne from Spin magazine gave the album a positive review.
 In his review of True, Sherburne said "Avicii inhabits his newfound country-pop shtick so naturally that you may wonder whether he somehow internalized Ralph Lauren's aesthetic, or whether 'going country' was part of the business plan all along...
 It may be a sprawling hodge-podge, but all this works more often than you'd expect."
 Rolling Stone's Caryn Ganz also gave the album a positive review, complementing the diversity of the guest musicians.
 In her review, Ganz said "Dan Tyminski of Union Station sings the grand Appalachian stomper "Hey Brother," and Imagine Dragons penned "Heart Upon My Sleeve."
 True saves room for two funky disco jams featuring banging diva vocals from Audra Mae and Adam Lambert.
 All of this proves that Avicii's new sound is much more than a page from Moby's Play book.
 PopMatters's Francesca D'Arcy-Orga agreed, saying that "Avicii takes his listeners on a journey with True... it is an album that takes one type of music and moulds it into something completely different, allowing Avicii to cement himself as one of the best DJs in the world.
+Nick Catucci of Entertainment Weekly also gave the album a positive review, saying, "The challenge he faces, and mostly meets, on his official debut, True, is how to break up a woozy, whomping live experience into songs with feeling — to translate house music for the home."

 However, David Jeffires of AllMusic gave the album a mixed-positive review, saying "Country music and bluegrass keep winding their way into the album, and while it rarely smacks of a gimmick, these rustic numbers often evolve into EDM around their drum machine-introducing choruses [...]
 In the end, it's an admirable and interesting effort where the highs offset the lows, but those with molly in hand and dancing shoes on feet should just cool their jets and get ready to sit a spell."
 Blue Sullivan's review for Slant Magazine only awarded the album 0.5 out of five stars, saying that "Fans will likely write this off as churlish hatred of pop EDM, but there are other artists that are more than capable of arousing genuine dance-floor thrills [...]
 Moreover, these artists' best material convincingly conveys something Avicii's work rarely does: a bone-deep love of this music and a palpable desire to create art their beloved EDM ancestors would be proud of."

 True ranked 7th on the list The 40 Greatest Dance Albums of the Decade: Staff List by Billboard in 2019.
 It was ranked at number 45 on Rolling Stone's list of the 50 best albums of 2013.